tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - Avoid magic numbers with no clear cause-effect relationship.
   - literal values without explanation can be difficult to understand because the programmer has to interpret whether a particular value is significant or just an arbitrary placeholder to trace behaviour (e.g. should be doubled and passed on to a peer).
   - allocate literal values to variables and constants with names that describe their function.

 ## removing duplication
 - remove duplication at the point of use
-  - change tests' emphasis to what behaviour exexpected, rather than how the test is implemented.
+  - change tests' emphasis to what behaviour expected, rather than how the test is implemented.
   - extract some of the behaviour into builder objects and end up with a declarative description of what the feature does.
 - **we're nudging the test code towards the sort of language we could use when discussing the feature with someone else, even someone non-technical.**
 - **we push everything else into supporting code.**
-- describe the intention of a feature, not just a sequence of steps to drive it.
+- **describe the intention of a feature, not just a sequence of steps to drive it.**
-- using these techniques, we can use higher-level tests to communicate directly with non-technical stakeholders, such as business analysts.
-We can use the tests to help us narrow down exactly what a feature should do and why.
+- **using these techniques, we can use higher-level tests to communicate directly with non-technical stakeholders, such as business analysts.
+We can use the tests to help us narrow down exactly what a feature should do and why.**
 - other tools are designed to foster collaboration across the technical and non-technical members of a team, such as FIT, Cucumber.
 - avoid reasserting behaviour that is covered in other tests
 ## test diagnostics
-- design to fail informatively.: the point of a test is not to pass but to fail.
+- design to fail informatively: the point of a test is not to pass but to fail.
 If a failing test clearly explains what has failed and why we can quickly diagnose and correct the code.
 - we want to avoid situations when we can't diagnose a test failure that has happened.
 The last thing we should have to do is crack open the debugger and step through the tested code to find the point of disagreement.
 - not too inhibited about dropping code and trying again.
 Sometimes, it's quicker to roll back and restart with a clear head than to keep digging
 - if the test is small, focused and has readable names, it should tell us most of what we need to know about what has gone wrong.
 - explanatory assertion messages
   - the failure message should describe the cause rather than the symptom.
-- highlight details with matches.
+- highlight details with matchers.
 In addition, the matcher API includes support for describing the mismatched value to help with understanding precisely what is different.
 - self-describing value: build the detail into values in the assertion.
 If we add detail to an assertion, maybe that's a hint that we could make the failure more obvious.

 ```